j1yoo/j1yoo.github.io/about.markdown

 ---
 layout: page
-title: Jaewon Yoo | About
+title: About
-permalink: /about/
+permalink: /Jaewon Yoo | About/
 ---

 I am a fourth-year Ph.D. candidate studying quantitative marketing and innovation at [KAIST](http://www.business.kaist.edu/).
 I passed my qualification exam in Aug.
 2014, and am A.B.D (all but dissertation) since 2015.
 I am interested in investigating the short-term and long-term impact of marketing on consumer decision-making.